tgrandje/netcdf-to-geodataframe/README.md

     ----------
     path : str
         Path to netCDF file
-    target : str, optional
+    target : str
         Target variable.
-The default is "pr".
+Should be any of the available variables, excepting the latitude, longitude or time.
+Please look the INFO log to now more on the available variables.
         Note that available variables are displayed in the log (info level). dropna : bool, optional
         If True, the GeoDataFrame will not contain missing values, hence